SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 The term X is a relatively new name for ..., commonly referred to as ...
 While a variety of definitions of the term X have been suggested, this paper will use the definition first suggested by Smith (1968) who saw it as ...

-## Referring to Literature
+## General descriptions of the relevant literature

-> General descriptions of the relevant literature
+↑ Referring to Literature

 A large and growing body of literature has investigated ...
 More recent attention has focused on the provision of ...